ovdojoey/Juiced/README.md

 ## Customization

-To create your own custom version of Juiced (with your own colors or breakpoints) you will need Node installed.
-Once Node is on your machine, use your console to run `npm install` and install Juiced's required depenendencies.
-After that you can modify the variables in /sass/_variables.scss and run `gulp` to compile a new build.
-Your new build will be placed in the /dist/ folder.
+To create your own custom version of Juiced (using your own colors or breakpoints) you will need Node installed.
+Once Node is on your machine, open Console and run `npm install` to install Juiced's required depenendencies.
+After that you can modify the variables in /sass/_variables.scss and run `gulp` to compile a new build and watch for new changes.
+Your new build will be placed in the `/dist/css/` folder.

 ## Usage

-You can use Juiced by including the minified `/dist/css/juiced.css` file directly in head of your webpage - or - by using `@import bower_compoents/sass/juiced` to add Juiced source to your existing SASS stylesheet. *Note: the location of your bower folder may vary.*
+You can use Juiced by including the minified `/dist/css/juiced.css` file directly in head of your webpage.
+Or, if you are already using SASS in your workflow, add Juiced to the top of your SASS file by using `@import /bower_components/sass/juiced`. *Note: the location of your bower components folder may vary.*